mc-wut/mc-wut.github.io/_portfolio/portfolio-1.md

 ## A Brief Introduction to ODIN

-Odin (Open Domain INformer) **INSERT ARXIV LINK HERE** is an extraction framework that operates over documents that have been tokenized, sentence-segmented, part of speech tagged, lemmatized, and named entity tagged, and dependency parsed using an NLP pipeline.
+[Odin (Open Domain INformer)](https://arxiv.org/abs/1509.07513) is an extraction framework that operates over documents that have been tokenized, sentence-segmented, part of speech tagged, lemmatized, and named entity tagged, and dependency parsed using an NLP pipeline.
+For a complete introduction see the link, I'll only include some basics in this post.

 The framework is characterized by its rule-based approach.
 Each rule can rely on any of the underlying annotation systems or the plain text.